 Again, these are easy, easy, easy.
 Start the day by making a green “Frankenstein” smoothie, orange “Jack O’Lantern” smoothie, or bright red “vampire” smoothie and slurp it up!

-To make these even more cute, you can draw faces on your glasses or jars with a permanent marker to make a face (you can remove it later with a little rubbing alcohol and a cotton ball or microfiber cloth).
+To make these even cuter, you can draw faces on your glasses or jars with a permanent marker to make a face (you can remove it later with a little rubbing alcohol and a cotton ball or microfiber cloth).
 Get the full tutorial + some of our favorite smoothies HERE.

 Smoothie Recipes to Try: